 That doesn’t mean, however, that diabetics have to miss out on the Thanksgiving feast!
-At Harmony Home Health & Hospice, providers of trusted Salt Lake City home care services for seniors, we help older adults with diabetes and other conditions that require dietary restrictions with preparation of healthy, delicious meals year-round.
+At Harmony Home Health & Hospice, providers of trusted in home care in Ogden, we help older adults with diabetes and other conditions that require dietary restrictions with preparation of healthy, delicious meals year-round.
 And it’s especially important during this festive time of year to come up with creative ways to celebrate without compromising health.

 Senior diabetics can keep these tips in mind as they step up to the buffet table this Thanksgiving: